mircocazzaro/seupd2223-close/README.md

 * `homework-2`: this folder contains the final paper submitted to CLEF.
 * `slides`: this folder contains the slides used for presenting the conducted project.
 ---
-## Project Description ##
-Our approach involves using the training data provided by Qwant search engine, which includes user searches and web documents in both French and English.
-We believe that this data will enable our system to better adapt to changes in user search behavior and the content of web documents.

 ## How to run and use the codes? ##